x4Cx58x54/writing/docs/computer-programming/the-practice-of-programming.md

 ### Portability and Upgrade

 **Change the name if you change the specification.**
 One example is `sum` on UNIX, which prints the size and checksum of a file.
-But the algorithm of `sum` was changed during upgrade, sowhen use `sum` to compute copied files and getting different results on different machines, maybe the file was corrupted or we just have different versions of `sum`, or both.
+But the algorithm of `sum` was changed during upgrade, so when use `sum` to compute copied files and getting different results on different machines, maybe the file was corrupted or we just have different versions of `sum`, or both.
 It is the perfect portability disaster.

 **Maintain compatibility with existing programs and data.**